Information and discussion on all aspects of British photographic history

 Dr Marcus Bunyan has not received any gifts yet

-Art Blart is a mainly photography based art blog that around since November 2009.
-The blog was created as a form of cultural memory, to record the passing of so many photography exhibitions, to make comment on them and to archive the postings for future reference and research.
+Art Blart is a mainly photography based art and cultural memory archive that started in November 2009.
+The website has become a form of cultural memory, to record the passing of many photography exhibitions, to make comment on them and to archive the postings for future reference and research.

-The blog posts excellent quality images from all the major galleries around the world and reviews exhibitions in Melbourne, Australia.
-The blog has a readership of between 3-4,000 people a day with over 3,500 Likes on Facebook.
+The website posts excellent quality images from all the major galleries around the world.
+The website has a readership of 1,500 people a day with over 5,000 Likes on Facebook.
+The website itself is being archived by Pandora from the National Library of Australia.

 This portrait (below) shows Captain Alexander Leslie-Melville (1831-57), known as Lord Balgonie.
 He was the eldest son of the 8th Earl of Leven, a Scottish peer.
 Lord Balgonie served in the Grenadier Guards during the war, and died only a couple of years after returning to Britain.
 At the time, his death was attributed to the hardships of the war.
 Fenton has photographed him…Continue

 Posted on April 3, 2018 at 10:30

 I grew up on a farm for the first thirteen years of my life.
 I played in the fields and forests of England, and wandered the cart paths with my brother.
 I saw him for the first time in thirty years last August, after the passing of my father.
 We went back and walked those very same paths where we grew up and looked at the magnificent trees planted along the edge of the…Continue

 Posted on March 26, 2018 at 10:00 — 1 Comment